GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Breathe Free (Lady Death): also procs when swapping to it before a warhound explodes
 - Electromagnetic Accelerator (Nemesis): shots are also fired when swapping weapons
 - In Plain Sight (Mantis): the headshot damage boost is always active in PVP
-- Incessant Chatter (Chatterbox): stays procced after dying (as long as you don't switch weapons)
+- Incessant Chatter (Chatterbox): stays procced after dying (as long as you don't switch weapons). also increases the rate of fire of the Chem Launcher
 - Pack Instincts (Coyote's Mask): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
 - Payment In Kind (Backfire): once at max stacks and 1 HP, the bleed doesn't trigger anymore until you weapon swap or lose your stacks. the bleed can't kill you if it was the only source of incoming damage during the whole bleed duration. weapon swapping mid-reload and Parkour from the NinjaBike Messenger Kneepads don't trigger the bleed (but you lose your stacks)
 - Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD and DTA. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
 - Regicide (Regulus): also affected by explosive damage and how many Dodge City stacks you have (TODO: verify the bit about explosive damage)
-- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a non-deployable skill can still proc Sandman
+- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a shield or chem launcher also procs it
 - Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
 - Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus
 - Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH
+- Vicious Cycle (Catharsis): also gains stacks when your shield takes damage

 #### Gear set